 Service managers tend to focus on the total number of tickets getting resolved.
 That’s why even the agents prefer to quickly close a ticket and hop on to the next one.
 Understandably, sometimes knowledge creation and knowledge-centered service get the cold shoulder.
 As a result, though, new solutions aren’t added to the knowledge base, and the wheel is reinvented every time a similar issue arises.

-The average large business in the U.S. loses $47 billion in productivity annually as a direct result of poor knowledge sharing
+The average large business in the U.S. loses $47 million in productivity annually as a direct result of poor knowledge sharing

 So, we have established that KCS strengthens all your terrific institutional knowledge — and helps take care of disorganization, miscommunication, and customer frustration.
 It’s time to address the next big question: how do I implement KCS successfully?
 Well, many factors function as a deterrent to a successful KCS implementation and adoption, such as: